 Queries the repo about a packages, and all that depend on it:

-List and Remove Installed Packages that are not in the Official Repositories:
+List Installed Packages that are not in the Official Repositories:

-If you want a list of the packages you installed and are not in the official repositories, you can run this script:
+If you want a list of the packages you built and installed locally or packages that are no longer in the official repositories: